hilinc/puresurf-chrome-extension/PRIVACY_POLICY.md

 ## Third-Party Services

-PureSurf does not use any third-party services, analytics, tracking tools, or external APIs.
+PopupsBlocker does not use any third-party services, analytics, tracking tools, or external APIs.

 ## Data Storage